MarinaShnyakina/PracticingKotlinAndAndroidStudio/README.md

 # PracticingKotlinAndAndroidStudio

-Learning the kotlin programming language and Android Studio IDE with training courses created by Google Android development experts.
+Learning the Kotlin programming language and Android Studio IDE with training courses created by Google Android development experts.